muslimiin/ticketing-systems/README.md

 So, You've got the project of Laravel Ticketing Management System on your http://localhost:8000

+## API Event Documentation
+Event API documentation can be seen in the api folder, inside which there is a Postman collection file in JSON format.
+Please download and import it into your Postman to view the Event API Documentation.

 ## Contribution
 Contribution is open.
 Create Pull-request and I'll add it to the project if it's good enough.